Campbell Creek Estuary Natural Area

 Natural Setting

-Situated on Lake Otis Avenue, just south of the Lake Otis & Tudor intersection, this natural area serves as a popular access point for the Campbell Creek Trail, a 7.5-mile multi-use trail that parallels Campbell Creek from Northwood Drive at West Dimond Boulevard northeast to Martin Luther King Jr. Avenue.
+You'll discover this natural landscape on Lake Otis Avenue, just south of the Lake Otis & Tudor intersection.
+It's a popular gateway to the Campbell Creek Trail, a 7.5-mile multi-use path that follows the creek from Northwood Drive at West Dimond Boulevard northeast to Martin Luther King Jr. Avenue.
+As you wander the trail system, you'll cross several bridges that offer perfect vantage points over the creek - have your camera ready!

 Recreational Activities

-During winter months, the trail running through the park is lit for cross-country skiing.
-The park also serves as a popular launch point for inner tubing adventures down Campbell Creek.
+When winter blankets the landscape, the trail transforms with lighting for cross-country skiing adventures.
+The park also becomes a favorite launching point for the quintessentially Alaskan activity of inner tubing down Campbell Creek.

 Amenities

-To accommodate visitors, the park provides two parking lots, one on each side of Campbell Creek, with a total of 16 regular parking spaces and 2 handicap-accessible spaces.
+Getting here is easy with two parking lots (one on each side of Campbell Creek), offering 16 regular spaces and 2 handicap-accessible spots.

 All Features & Facilities